 The Massachusetts Department of Conservation and Recreation (DCR) accepts applications for Recreational Trails Grants on an annual basis.
-The next deadline for all RTP grants is February 1st, 2014.
-Only application materials delivered or post-marked by February 1st will be accepted.
+The next due date/deadline for all RTP grants is February 1, 2018.
+Only application materials delivered or post-marked by February 1 will be accepted.

-The Recreational Trails Program will award 2-3 new grants focused on statewide trail education initiatives.
-The deadline for this grant application is February 1st.
+The Recreational Trails Program will award approximately 2-3 new grants focused on statewide trail education initiatives per year.
+RTP Education Grants (ONLY) will be accepted on a rolling basis throughout the year.
 For more information, go to Recreational Trails Program - Education Grants

 Send Us Your Contact Information

 Please take this opportunity to e-mail email@example.com now with your current contact information so that we can update our records and keep you informed about the Greenways and Trails Program.